 Things to Do

 There is plenty of fun things to see and do in Everett.
 The quaint historic downtown is a magnet for day and evening activities with a vibrant culture, music, and arts scene complementing popular eateries.
-The area also features local breweries, the Angle of the Winds Arena (which includes a community ice rink and home to the Everett Silvertips Hockey Club), and hosts festivals providing lots of fun for families all year-round.
+The area also features local breweries, the Angle of the Winds Arena (which includes a community ice rink and is home to the Everett Silvertips Hockey Club), and hosts festivals providing lots of fun for families all year-round.
 Downtown Everett also features a unique shopping experience where the headquarters for toymaker Funko is located.
 In addition, Funko Field is home to the local minor-league baseball team, Everett Aquasox.

 For adventure and outdoor activities, the Cascade Mountains lie to the east and the bay to the west, providing plenty of weekend fun, whether it’s skiing, hiking, biking, or even kiteboarding to indulge in.